kithpradhan/qsbr3_lecture5/README.md

 # qsbr3_lecture5
-a prsentation about correcting for multiple comparisons
+a presentation about correcting for multiple comparisons